Spelkington/triangle/Laws/Constitution.md

 Each Chapter Meeting shall have time allocated for an Overview of any New Business, led by our President and conducted by the Executive Board.
 Our President and Executive Board shall commit to keeping this Overview to a reasonable time.

 If any item of New Business requires discussion by our Chapter, any Brother may request that time be allocated for discussion of that item of New Business.
 This discussion shall be lead by the Brother to which the item of New Business primarily pertains.
-The President may end the discussion of the item of New Business at his discretion, or for the sake of time.
+The President may end the discussion of the item of New Business at their discretion, or for the sake of time.

 All time following the Overview and discussion of all items of New Business shall be allocated to the [Purpose](#) of our Chapter Meeting.

 Each Chapter Meeting shall have an expected duration.
 Brothers and New Members shall commit to attending for the full expected duration of a Chapter Meeting, but shall not be expected to remain past the expected duration of a Chapter Meeting.

-The Brother Secretary of our Chapter shall lead the minuting of the Overview and discussions of New Business of each meeting.
+The Chapter Administrator of our Chapter shall lead the minuting of the Overview and discussions of New Business of each meeting.
 Chapter Meeting minutes shall reflect, in good faith, the information of the Overview and discussions of New Business.
-The Brother Secretary shall ensure Chapter Meeting minutes are available following the minuted Chapter Meeting.
+The Chapter Administrator shall ensure Chapter Meeting minutes are available following the minuted Chapter Meeting.

 ##### Purpose for Meeting